SamuraiWTF/samuraiwtf/README.md

 - Vagrant - https://www.vagrantup.com/
 - Virtualization Software - The base vagrant box used supports virtualbox, vmware, and parallels, but testing at this time has been solely on virtualbox - https://www.virtualbox.org/
 - vagrant-vbguest plugin for vagrant (virtualbox only) - this automatically installs guest extensions which provide support for higher display resolutions, as well as other conveniences like clipboard sharing - https://github.com/dotless-de/vagrant-vbguest
+- Disable Hyper-V (Windows and Virtualbox only) - follow the Resolution instructions provided by Microsoft to disable and enable Hyper-V (requires reboot) - https://support.microsoft.com/en-us/help/3204980/virtualization-applications-do-not-work-together-with-hyper-v-device-g

 ## Initial Install
 1. Make sure you have the prereqs listed above.
 Webpwnized has made some helpful [YouTube video instructionals](https://www.youtube.com/watch?v=MCqpTpxNSlA&list=PLZOToVAK85Mru8ye3up3VR_jXms56OFE5) for getting Vagrant and VirtualBox  with vbguest plugin installed in case you have not done so before.
 2. Clone this repository.
 3. From a command-line terminal in the project directory, run the command `vagrant up`.
 Then sit back and wait for it to finish.
+NOTE: The Guest VM's window will open with the CLI while provisioning is still ongoing.
+It's best to leave it alone until the vagrant up command fully completes.
+4. Immediately after the first time start up it is recommend you do a restart using vagrant reload.

+## Running Separate User / Target Systems
-Immediately after the first time start up it is recommend you do a restart using `vagrant reload`.
-Just running the `vagrant up` will build the primary target, which is a single VM with both the user environment and the targets.
-You can run `vagrant up userenv` and `vagrant up target` to build seperate virtual machines for those purposes.
+- Just running the `vagrant up` will build the primary target, which is a single VM with both the user environment and the targets.
+- You can run `vagrant up userenv` and `vagrant up target` to build seperate virtual machines for those purposes.)

 **NOTE: The Guest VM's window will open with the CLI while provisioning is still ongoing.
 It's best to leave it alone until the `vagrant up` command fully completes.**

 ### Provisioning Scripts